brianklai/codeqlsecurity/README.md

 ---

-> #### CodeQL code scanning for containerized applications - Coverting the application to run natively within a < GitHub Larger Runner > rather than within the container.
+> #### CodeQL code scanning for containerized applications - Converting the application to run natively within a < GitHub Larger Runner > rather than within the container.

 | Example              | Programming Language | Scan completion Time     |
 | -------------------- | -------------------- | ------------------------ |